 The following bar chart and table are intended to help you understand the risks of investing in the Fund.
-The bar chart shows how the performance of the Fund's Institutional Shares has varied from one calendar year to another over the periods shown.
-The table shows how the average annual total returns of the Institutional Shares compare with those of the Fund's target index, which has investment characteristics similar to those of the Fund.
-FTSE Global All Cap ex US Index returns are adjusted for withholding taxes applicable to U.S.-based mutual funds organized as Delaware statutory trusts.
-Keep in mind that the Fund's past performance (before and after taxes) does not indicate how the Fund will perform in the future.
-Updated performance information is available on our website at vanguard.com/performance.
+The Fund has adopted the performance of the Baillie Gifford Positive Change Equities Fund (the predecessor fund), the performance predecessor to the Fund, as a result of a reorganization of the predecessor fund into the Fund on July 18, 2022 (the Reorganization).
+The predecessor fund was managed using investment policies, objectives, guidelines and restrictions that were substantially similar to those of the Fund.
+Prior to the Reorganization, the Fund had not yet commenced operations.
+The bar chart shows how the performance of the Investor shares of the Fund has varied from one calendar year to another over the periods shown.
+The table shows how the average annual total returns of the Investor shares of the Fund compare with those of a relevant market index.
+Keep in mind that the Fund's (and the predecessor fund's) past performance (before and after taxes) does not indicate how the Fund will perform in the future.